50% of deaths for people aged less than 75 are potentially avoidable deaths.

 By 2020, 1 in 2 people will be diagnosed with cancer by the age of 85.
 Obviously not all of these people will die from the cancer, but I have a real problem with what the medical profession classes as “cured”.
 If someone with cancer survives for more than 5 years, they are classed as “cured”.
 If they then live another 1 month and get cancer, they are another statistic.
 This artificially inflates the “cure rate” of cancer.
 And there are a lot of people who have had cancer, been cancer free for 5 years, then developed a secondary cancer after the 5 year period.

-Dementia is the second leading cause of death in Australia.
+Dementia is the second leading cause of death in Australia and the leading cause of death amongst women.
 In 2011 there were an estimated 298,000 people with dementia and it is expected to increase to 400,000 by 2020 and 900,000 by 2050.
 It is a truly horrible way to die – stripping the person of their very essence.

 Almost 65% of Australians are overweight or obese and the figure is increasing.
 65%!
 That is another incredibly alarming statistic.